 </target>

-You You can use the following URL to compile against the latest release.
-Or you can compile against a specific release, for example:
+The Eclipse project offers update sites for different versions.
+Use the following URL if you develop against the latest release.
+You can develop with a specific release, for example:

 |